How Depression Symptoms In Women Are Different From Those In Men

 Postpartum depression

 Researchers believe that postpartum depression impacts approximately 20% of women.
 This is a kind of depression that affects mothers immediately following birth.
 However, new research shows that postpartum depression can also affect new fathers.
 For the most part, symptoms of postpartum depression are the same as symptoms of standard depression that were discussed above.
-However, there are a couple of more telling symptoms.
+However, there are a couple of more telling symptoms of postpartum depression.
 These include the inability to bond with the child or thoughts of harming the child.

 Menopausal depression